canada-ca/design-system/style-guide/index.md

     <div class="well panel">
       <!--UPDATE LATER-->
       <p><a href="{{ site.urlconceptioncanadaca }}/guide-redaction/#wp4-1" aria-label="See how the rule for capitalization and punctuation applies to content in French">See how this rule applies to content in French</a></p>
-      <p><a href="mailto:?subject=Canada.ca%20Content%20Style%20Guide&amp;body=See%20the%20rule%20for%20using%20capitalization%20and%20punctuation%20on%20Canada.ca:%20https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-style-guide.html#wp4-1" aria-label="Share the rule for capitalization and punctuation by email">Share this rule by email</a></p>
+      <p><a href="mailto:?subject=Canada.ca%20Content%20Style%20Guide&amp;body=See%20the%20rule%20for%20using%20capitalization%20and%20punctuation%20on%20Canada.ca:%20{{ site.url }}/style-guide/#wp4-1" aria-label="Share the rule for capitalization and punctuation by email">Share this rule by email</a></p>
     </div>
   </section>
   <section>